The Short Version:

 - Some say the 25th was chosen to coincide with the winter solstice (in the Julian calendar the solstice did fall on that day).
-Even if this is true (and there is no evidence it is), that does not make it pagan.
-To the Jews of old it made perfect sense for the light of God to come into the world on the shortest and thus darkest day.
+Even if this is true (and there is no evidence it is), that doesn’t make it pagan.
+To the Jews of old, it made perfect sense for the light of God to come into the world on the shortest and thus darkest day.

 - One common claim for the supposed pagan roots of Christmas is it was chosen to line up with the Saturnalia feast in ancient Rome.
 However, this festive ended by the 23rd of December.

 - In 274 AD, Roman Emperor Aurelian proclaimed December 25th the day for the festival of the “Birth of the Unconquered Son”.
-This festival was an attempt to bring together various pagan groups, and was primarily a political move.
+This festival was an attempt to bring together various pagan groups and was primarily a political move.
 However, this happened long after early Christians has decided December 25th was the birth date of Jesus.
 Some have suggested Aurelian chose the date to give pagans an alternative celebration.
-While we cannot know if this was the case, it is clear Christians “claimed” the 25th before the pagans did.
+While we can’t know if this was the case, it’s clear Christians “claimed” the 25th before the pagans did.
 Christians did not celebrate the birthday of Christ until later, but they had established the date.

-I am not going to tell you Jesus was born on the 25th of December.
-We do not know, and it seems God did not care for us to know.
+I’m not going to tell you Jesus was born on the 25th of December.
+We don’t know, and it seems God didn’t want us to know.
 However, the evidence convinces me early Christians chose the date for “Christian reasons”.
 Paganism had no part in the choice of December 25th.

-In the tradition of the feast days God gave in the Old Testament, I see good reason to set aside one day to celebrate the greatest gift ever given.
+In the tradition of the feast days God gave in the Old Testament, I see good reasons to set aside one day to celebrate the greatest gift ever given.